Freshman Chris McMahon takes command in victory over FGCU

 The Canes got off to a hot start early, scoring four runs in the first two innings, driving out eagles starting pitcher Peyton Gray, who lasted just 1 1/3 innings while allowing three hits and two walks.
 Leading 5-1, Miami secured the victory with three runs in the eighth inning.

 Freshmen Gabe Rivera and Freddy Zamora led the way for UM going 3-for-4 and 3-for-5, respectively, and combining for two RBIs.
-Zamora extended his hitting streak to 14 games, which leads the team.
+Zamora has recorded 14 multi-hit games this season, which leads the team.

+Freshman second baseman Willy Escala missed his first game of the season after starting the first 35.
+He was one of three Hurricanes to start the entire season thus far – Zamora and redshirt senior Michael Burns are the other two.

-Miami has now won three of its last four games and looks ahead to a weekend series against Pittsburgh starting at 7 p.m.
+Miami has now won three of its last four games, including two against No. 8 Clemson, and looks ahead to a weekend series against Pittsburgh starting at 7 p.m.
 Friday, April 20, at Mark Light Field.

+“That series win at Clemson was huge,” McMahon said.
+“That shows the type of team we can be … We can battle with anyone.
+Today was a good win to keep the momentum going, now we have to do it against Pitt this weekend.”